Giuseppe Ceracchi

-Giuseppe Ceracchi (also known as Giuseppe Cirachi) (4 July 1751 – 30 January 1801) was an Italian sculptor, active in a Neoclassic style in Italy, England and the nascent United States, who was a passionate republican during the American and French revolutions.
-He is remembered for his portrait busts of prominent British and American individuals.
+Giuseppe Ceracchi, also known as Giuseppe Cirachi, (4 July 1751 – 30 January 1801) was an Italian sculptor active in a Neoclassic style.
+He worked in Italy, England, and in the United States following the nation's emergence following the American Revolutionary War.

+Ceracci was a passionate republican who supported both the American and French revolutions.
+During his career, he created portrait busts of prominent British and American political and military figures, including, Alexander Hamilton in 1794 and George Washington the following year, in 1795.
+In the United States, he worked predominantly in the post-Revolutionary capital of Philadelphia.

-Early years
+Early life and education

 He initially trained in Rome with Tommaso Righi (1727–1802) and then continued his studies at the Accademia di San Luca.
 He went to London in 1773, armed with a letter of introduction from Matthew Nulty, an English antiquarian and amateur sculptor in Rome, and worked under Agostino Carlini, a founding member of the Royal Academy.
-Ceracchi exhibited busts at the Academy 1776-79 and was proposed for membership but received only four votes.
-His bust of the Academy's president Sir Joshua Reynolds, is in the collection of the Royal Academy of Art.
-Living in Carlini's lodgings near Soho Square, Ceracchi modelled architectural ornament and bas-relief panels for Robert Adam, most notably a grand bas-relief of a Sacrifice to Bacchus, fourteen feet long and six feet high, in Adam's patent mastic composition, for the rear façade of Mr. Desenfans' house in Portland Place.